buildbuddy-io/buildbuddy/docs/rbe-platforms.md

 ## Execution Properties

-BuildBuddy RBE comes with some `exec_properties` that you could use to modify how the actions are executed in the remote environment.
+BuildBuddy RBE comes with some `exec_properties` that you can use to modify how the actions are executed in the remote environment.

-These properties could be used in different ways:
+These properties can be used in different ways:

-- Setting `--remote_default_exec_properties=KEY=VALUE` in `.bazelrc` or in Bazel command line.
+- Set `--remote_default_exec_properties=KEY=VALUE` in `.bazelrc` or in Bazel command line.
-- Setting `exec_properties` in Execution Platform definition.
+- Set `exec_properties` in Execution Platform definition.
-- Setting `exec_properties` in each BUILD target.
+- Set `exec_properties` in each BUILD target.

-Rules authors could also leverage [Execution Group](https://bazel.build/extending/exec-groups) to give users more control over which Execution Properties could be used for each group of actions in each BUILD target.
+Rules authors can also leverage [Execution Group](https://bazel.build/extending/exec-groups) to give users more control over which Execution Properties can be used for each group of actions in each BUILD target.

-### Executor Selection properties
+### Executor Selection Properties

 These execution properties affect how our Action Scheduler selects which BuildBuddy Executor to run the Action on:

 - `Pool`: select which [Executor Pool](./rbe-pools) to use.
 If unset, we will use the `default` executor pool.
 - `OSFamily`: select which Operating System the Executor should be running on.
-Available options are `linux` (default), `darwin` and `windows`.
+Available options are `linux` (default), `darwin`, and `windows`.
 - `Arch`: select which CPU architecture the Executor should be running on.
 Available options are `amd64` (default) and `arm64`.
 - `use-self-hosted-executors`: select from [self-hosted Executors](./enterprise-rbe) instead of BuildBuddy's managed executor pool.
 Available options are "true" and "false".
-Default value is configurable on the [Organization's Setting page](https://app.buildbuddy.io/settings/).
+The default value is configurable on the [Organization's Setting page](https://app.buildbuddy.io/settings/).

-### Runner Isolation properties
+### Runner Isolation Properties

-Each BuildBuddy Executor could spin up multiple "Runners", each is in charge of executing one Action at the time.
-Inside each Runner is a "Workspace", which represents the working directory of the Action and the Action's Input Tree.
-These are some ways you could customize the Runner and Workspace that help execute your actions.
+Each BuildBuddy Executor could spin up multiple "Runners" each in charge of executing one Action at a time.
+Inside each Runner is a "Workspace" which represents the working directory of the Action and the Action's Input Tree.
+Here are some ways you could customize the Runner and Workspace to help execute your actions:

 - `workload-isolation-type`: select which isolation technology the Runners use.
 Available options are `docker`, `podman`, `firecracker`, `sandbox`, `none`.
 The Executor must have relevant sandbox options enabled.
 If unset, use the default isolation configured in Executor.
 On BuildBuddy Cloud (SaaS), `podman` (default) and `firecracker` isolation are available.
-- `recycle-runner`: Whether to retain the runner after action has executed and reuse to execute subsequent actions.
+- `recycle-runner`: Whether to retain the runner after action has executed and reuse it to execute subsequent actions.
 Available options are `true` and `false`.
-Recycled runner's workspace are subjected to clean up operations between Actions.
+Recycled runner's workspace is subjected to clean-up operations between Actions.
 - `preserve-workspace`: Only applicable when `"recycle-runner": "true"` is set.
 Whether to re-use the Workspace directory from the previous action.
 Available options are `true` and `false`.
-- `clean-workspace-inputs`: A glob value that lets user selectively pick which files in Action's Input Tree to clean up before action starts.
+- `clean-workspace-inputs`: A glob value that lets the user selectively pick which files in the Action's Input Tree to clean up before the action starts.
 The string value should follow the specification in [gobwas/glob](https://pkg.go.dev/github.com/gobwas/glob#Compile) library.
-- `nonroot-workspace`: If set to `true`, the workspace directory will be writeable by non-root users (permission `0o777`).
+- `nonroot-workspace`: If set to `true`, the workspace directory will be writable by non-root users (permission `0o777`).
 Otherwise, it will be read-only to non-root users (permission `Oo755`).

-### Runner Resource properties
+### Runner Resource Properties

-To help aid our Scheduler in bin-packing Actions into Executor more effectively, user could choose to set the following properties and hint on how much compute resources an action would require.
+To help aid our Scheduler in bin-packing Actions into Executor more effectively, users could choose to set the following properties and hint on how much compute resources an action would require.

-- `EstimatedComputeUnits`: Numerical values (i.e. `1`, `9`).
-A BuildBuddy's Compute Unit is defined as 1 cpu and 2.5GB of memory.
+- `EstimatedComputeUnits`: Numerical values (i.e., `1`, `9`).
+A BuildBuddy's Compute Unit is defined as 1 CPU and 2.5GB of memory.
 - `EstimatedCPU`: The amount of CPU an Action would consume.
 Example valid values:
-  - `2`: 2000 MiliCPU
+  - `2`: 2000 MilliCPU
-  - `0.5`: 500 MiliCPU
+  - `0.5`: 500 MilliCPU
-  - `+0.1e+1`: 1000 MiliCPU
+  - `+0.1e+1`: 1000 MilliCPU
-  - `4000m`: 4000 MiliCPU
+  - `4000m`: 4000 MilliCPU
 - `EstimatedMemory`: The amount of Memory an Action would consume.
 Example valid values:
   - `1M`: 1 MB
   - `2GB`: 2 GB